 The old adage "food for thought" should be taken literally: The foods you eat greatly affect the inner workings of your mind.
 Similarly, eating "brain food" is much more than just a suggestion from your parents or teachers when you were a kid—just like we aim to incorporate more protein and greens for a leaner figure, we need to choose the most beneficial foods to help (literally) feed our noggins.

 To help decipher what we should eat (and avoid) for a clear, strong mind, we investigated which foods are high in these bad fats (and good fats).
 Read on to find out what they are!

 People with the APOE e4 genetic variation have a greater number of sticky protein clumps, called beta-amyloid plaques, in the brain.
 Thus, a diet high in saturated fat can decrease the brain's ability to fight off the plaque, which harms brain cells and is linked to Alzheimer's.

 Also, believe it or not, saturated fat impairs your brain's ability to learn and form new memories within as little as 10 minutes after eating.
 Such foods include bacon, pepperoni, pork sausage, and chorizo, as well as butter and cheese.
 According to Christopher Calapai, DO, a New York City osteopathic physician, board-certified in family and anti-aging medicine, "Look, we all like to indulge from time to time, and that is fine, but when saturated fats are staples in your diet, then that's going to take a toll."

-"White foods" like white rice, breads, and pasta raise the body's glycemic index, which increases inflammation in the brain.
+"White foods" like white rice, bread, and pasta raise the body's glycemic index, which increases inflammation in the brain.

 Deemed the worst food group in the world, partially hydrogenated foods (read: store-bought cookies and cakes, and fried foods) are hard to break down in the body and just hang out like a menacing toxin, leading to heart disease and Alzheimer's.